Generalized polarized manifolds with low second class: Lower bounds for in terms of

 \begin{thm} Let $(X, \mathcal{E}, H)$ be as in \eqref{0} and suppose that $S$ is not a ruled surface.
 Then $\delta\geq 2g+d$. \end{thm}

-\begin{proof} Simply note that both cases in Proposition \ref{S not ruled} cannot ascend to the ample vector bundle setting due to \cite[Theorem]{L2} and \cite[Theorem]{LM4}.
+\begin{proof} Simply note that cases (1) and (2) of Proposition \ref{S not ruled} cannot ascend to the ample vector bundle setting due to \cite[Theorem]{L2} and \cite[Theorem]{LM4}.
 Actually, in the former case $S$ is a minimal surface of Kodaira dimension zero, while in the latter $S$ is an elliptic surface with multiple fibers. \end{proof}

 0.5cm